pnkraemer/experiments-lanczos-adjoints/README.md

 This could be easier with `matfree_extensions.exp_util.create_matching_directory()`; see the existing scripts for how to use it.
 (requires running all scripts from the root, i.e. from where pyproject.toml is.)

+## Using code

+Look at tests for how to use the library functions.